TheKrystalShip/KGSM/docs/managing_game_servers.md

 ./<instance>.manage.sh --start
 ```

-To start the instance as a background process and detach it from the current
+To start the instance as a background process, run:
-terminal, run:

 ```sh
 ./<instance>.manage.sh --start --background